M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 # Creating Engaging Content

-**Jupyter Book** allows for the integration of various markup languages and formats, including Markdown files, Jupyter notebooks, MyST Markdown notebooks, reStructured Text, and more.
+To effectively convey messages, a good design is indispensable.
+Even if your content is amazing, if it is presented as just a wall of plain text, chances are that people will not pay a lot of attention to it.
+Luckily, Jupyter Book has plenty of different options to format text, including media and much more.
 In this chapter, you will learn how to create content that is engaging to the user.

 ## Goals